Can You Take Too Much Collagen?

 Final Thoughts

-Research has found collagen supplements to be potentially helpful in improving skin health, joint health, bone health, and more.
+Research has found collagen supplements to be potentially helpful in improving skin health, joint health, bone health, among other health benefits.
 Although there is a lot of hype in the media surrounding collagen supplements, more research is still needed on these benefits.

-If you are young, consume a healthy diet, avoid smoking, excessive alcohol, and sun exposure, you may be wasting your money on collagen supplements.
+If you are young, consume a healthy diet, avoid smoking, excessive alcohol, and sun exposure, collagen supplements may not be necessary.
+Or, if you don't normally consume collagen-rich foods, taking a collagen supplement might be a good idea.

-If you do decide to go with a collagen supplement, always choose one from a trusted brand that offers third-party testing for quality.
+If you decide to add a collagen supplement to your wellness routine, always choose one from a trusted brand that offers third-party testing for quality.
 Be sure to speak to your doctor or healthcare provider before adding a supplement to your routine.